mpaguilar/essaybuddy/README.md

 ## Usage

-To run the application, first rename `env.sample` to `.env` and update it with a valid OpenAI key.

-Then run:
+To run the application:

 ```
 cd essaybuddy
-streamlit main.py
+OPENAI_API_KEY=<your api key> poetry run streamlit run main.py

 ```
 A browser window should open up with the application.
+If you don't want the browser to open automatically, add `--server.headless true` to the end of the command.